 How Does Catheter Ablation Treat AFib?

 Medication to help control the heart rhythm is a typical first line of defense in AFib treatment.
-However, some patients may require more aggressive treatment based on the severity of their condition, how long it has persisted and how bothersome their symptoms are.
-For these patients, a catheter ablation procedure is a common treatment method.
+However, some patients require more aggressive treatment based on the severity of their condition, its persistence, and their symptoms.
+For these patients, an AFib catheter ablation procedure is a common treatment method.

-Catheter ablation is a common choice when AFib is the result of “hot spots,” or cells that rapidly fire electrical signals within the atria.
+An AFib catheter ablation is a common choice when AFib is the result of “hot spots.”
+A hot spot describes cells that erratically fire electrical signals within the atria.
 During the ablation, a catheter (long, thin tube) is guided to the heart via blood vessels in the groin.
-This catheter tip is equipped with electrodes that can deliver radiofrequency energy, extreme heat or extreme cold to the tissue.
-It is targeted at the tissue from which the erratic signals are developing, thereby destroying the problematic cells and restoring normal rhythm.
+This catheter tip is equipped with electrodes that can deliver radiofrequency energy, extreme heat, or extreme cold to the tissue.
+It is targeted at the tissue from which the erratic signals are developing.
+The result is the destruction of problematic cells and the restoration of normal heartbeat rhythm.

 Who is a Candidate for AFib Ablation?

 Not all patients with AFib will be ideally suited for catheter ablation.
-Before considering the procedure, most electrophysiologists will take into account factors for candidacy such as:
+Before recommending the procedure, an electrophysiologist will take certain health factors into account.
+Examples of these factors may include:

-Additionally, patients who receive catheter ablation are generally under 80 years of age and have a normal sized left atrium.
+Additionally, patients who receive catheter ablation will generally be under 80 years of age and have a normal-sized left atrium.

 AFib Ablation in Louisiana

-Across south Louisiana, Cardiovascular Institute of the South is home to five highly qualified electrophysiologists.
+Cardiovascular Institute of the South is home to several highly qualified electrophysiologists.
 These specialists focus exclusively on electrical signals and arrhythmias of the heart, including AFib.
 If you have been diagnosed with the condition or fear you may have it, contact us to request an appointment.
 Find peace of mind and world-class medical expertise and treatments with Cardiovascular Institute of the South.